Helli/field-extensions/README.md

 field extensions in Isabelle/HOL (interdisciplinary project), based on isabelle-dev.
 The theories in VectorSpace_by_HoldenLee stem from https://devel.isa-afp.org/entries/VectorSpace.html and https://devel.isa-afp.org/browser_info/current/AFP/Jordan_Normal_Form/Missing_VectorSpace.html.
-I have slightly adjusted VectorSpace to better use the new HOL-Algebra:
+I have slightly adjusted them to better use the new HOL-Algebra:

 - In RingModuleFacts.thy, I removed the now-superseded facts lmult_0 and rmult_0,
    and the constant units_group, which duplicates Group.units_of